 Thanks to everyone who came out this past weekend to help with the FATS

-You too can help
+You too can help maintain the local

 trails by coming to a workparty (look at forums), joining SORBA-CSRA or

 donating money (see above Donate button) to purchase tools & trail

 Wet Trail Policy

-is the time of season when the trail does not absorb as much water as during other
+is the time of season when the trail does not absorb as much water as

-damage to the trail surface.
+the trail surface.
 No, one bike will not cause the damage, but many

 bikes will.
 Riding a wet trail will also cause damage to your bike

 (chain, gears and shifting).
 Please respect the trail and your bike.
 If you do encounter a wet spot on the trail,

-water, you cause "trail creep".
+cause "trail creep".
 Trail creep will result in total trail closure.
 In

-On The Trail.
+other words, Stay On The Trail.